 No. Action Item Discussion Agreed Due Date Responsibility Agency/Name Status 13.02 JPB to submit a Request for Amendment (RFA) to Caltrain's Positive Train Control Safety Plan (PTCSP) under 49 CFR Sec.
 236, Subpart I; the RFA will document the design and performance of its 2SC grade crossing warning system.
 The FRA suggested a new strategy to satisfy its requirements related to implementation of the 2SC solution.
 This item to be closed following FRA approval of the RFA related to implementation of the 2SC solution.
-Submission of the RFA will follow the Segment 2 Phase 2 cutover of CP Center to CP Trousdale that was completed in December 2021.
+Submission of the RFA will follow the Segment 2 Phase 3 and 4 cutovers.
+That work was delayed due to the recent incident and is now scheduled to begin May 2, 2022.
 Shrestha/Cocke A draft of the RFA has been submitted to FRA.
 FRA has requested that test results from the Center Street crossing be included for review.
 JPB expects the process to conclude by July 2022.

-Attachment D Top 5 Project Risks
+Attachment D Top Project Risks